Your Ultimate Guide to Certificate of Deposit Ladders (CD Ladders)

 When it comes to saving for your best financial future, you’ve got lots of options — including CD ladders.

-A CD ladder, or certificate of deposit ladder, allows you to take advantage of the best parts of CDs (relatively high yield at a relatively low risk rate) while circumventing the worst parts of CDs (having your money locked away for a long period of time).
-It allows you to create a series of CDs with staggered maturity dates, so you can access cash when and if you need it.
+A CD ladder, or certificate of deposit ladder, is a financial strategy that involves purchasing certificates of deposit with staggered maturity dates.
+It allows you to access the best aspects of CDs (namely, a relatively high yield at a relatively low risk rate) while avoiding the main downside of CDs (having your money locked away for a long period of time).
+It can help you access cash when and if needed without paying early withdrawal penalties.

 Setting up a CD ladder up can require a bit of strategizing and shopping around to get the right arrangement for needs.
-Let’s take a closer look at what a CD ladder is, how it works, tips on opening one, and alternatives that might yield similar benefits.
-Here we go!
+Here, you’ll take a closer look at:

 What Is a CD Ladder?

-With a CD ladder, you’d invest your money in a variety of CDs with different maturity dates.
+That’s where a CD ladder comes in.
+It can help you feel secure that you can access your money when needed, without having to pay a penalty.
+You invest your money in a variety of CDs with different maturity dates.
 Generally, each rung, or individual CD, will mature one year later than the previous one.

 Then, as each CD matures and you’re able to access your money (plus the interest you’ve earned), you can reinvest it in another CD with the longest of the terms you’ve chosen.
 This means you’ll continue to earn money on your investment for double the term of the longest-term CD you took out initially.